Sheikh Haikel: Music

 Sheikh's music is rooted in rap.
 He became interested in it at the age of nine, when his mother bought a Run DMC tape for him by accident, having mistaken it for a The Pips tape.

 Sheikh won the Asia Bagus Grand Championship as part of the rap duo Construction Sight in 1991.
 Construction Sight is credited as "Singapore's first ever rap group".
 His first two solo albums For Sure and For Sure Too led him to win Best Local English Song at the Compass Awards in 2002 and 2004 for the hit single, Witulah.
 His third album 10.10.10 was released on the same date of his 35th birthday, 10 October 2010.
 He performed a series of songs at the President's Star Charity 2012.

 Business

-In February 2017, seven years after convincing the founders of Fatboys The Burger Bar - together with his wife Anna Belle Francis, friends, inclusive Singaporean deejay duo ‘The Muttons - launched FatPapas Burgers and Shakes; which is marketed as a halal subsidiary of the aforementioned Fatboys.
+In February 2017, seven years after convincing the founders of Fatboys The Burger Bar - together with his wife Anna Belle Francis, friends, inclusive Singaporean deejay duo The Muttons - launched FatPapas Burgers and Shakes; which is marketed as a halal subsidiary of the aforementioned Fatboys.

+In July 2024, Haikel together with his wife Anna Belle Francis and 5 business partners, launched a 50-seater 'Hai Ge Ji Hainanese chicken rice' restaurant at Bugis.
+He also co-owns halal yakiniku joint Wakuwaku Yakiniku.